 The personal interview is conducted around March-April.
 It is also called the Personality Test.
 An interview is mainly conducted to test a candidate’s intellectual qualities, leadership skills, judgment skills, etc. It accounts for 275 marks.

 At the end of these 3 stages and your performance, the final rank will be prepared and based on which you will be posted to different services.

 Usually, 10-12 months of preparation is advised before the preliminary examination.
 You should start by gaining in-depth knowledge on various topics according to the syllabus.

-People also try to solve previous year question papers and try to give mock tests and interviews conducted by various institutes across India.
+People also try to solve previous year question papers and try to give mock tests and interview conducted by various institutes across India.
 You should be constantly aware of current affairs for which, you need to develop a habit of reading newspapers, magazines.
 You also need to work on communication skills so that you are more confident during interviews.

 While preparing for IAS, the only thing which will save your ass is Time Management.
 Try to maintain a time-table and keep enough time for exercise and sleep.
 Because a healthy body will have a healthy mind.

 For more details on eligibility, syllabus, exam dates keep checking the UPSC official website.

 How much does it cost to become an IAS officer?